largerock/terminal/README.md

     - Visual Studio Code (terminal font: `terminal.integrated.fontFamily`)
     - PowerShell (admin)
     - Windows Terminal
-5. Navigate to the script folder in the cloned repository.
+5. Navigate to the scripts folder in the cloned repository.
-6. Run the `bootstrap.bat` and `install.bat` scripts.
+6. Run the `bootstrap.bat` and `install.bat` scriptss.
-This will set up the terminal on Windows using PowerShell scripts.
+This will set up the terminal on Windows using PowerShell scriptss.

 For more information, you can refer to the following resources:
 - [Customize Your Terminal using Oh My Zsh Agnoster Theme](https://medium.com/@selvamraju007/customize-your-terminal-using-ohmyzsh-agnoster-theme-1f0bc50716ef#:~:text=Configure%20Agnoster%20theme&text=For%20this%2C%20you%20first%20need,icons%20used%20by%20the%20theme.&text=After%20installing%20the%20font%2C%20you,zshrc%20configuration%20file.)